OWASP/www-project-modsecurity/tab_cves.md

 Referring to the relevant RFC governing the use of URIs ([RFC 3986](https://datatracker.ietf.org/doc/html/rfc3986)) reveals that this is a known hazard.
 The RFC [explicitly states](https://datatracker.ietf.org/doc/html/rfc3986#section-2.4) that a URI must be separated into its component parts before performing URL decoding in order to avoid mistaking an encoded character for a component delimiter.

 The fix was to modify the ModSecurity3 function that processes a request URI.
-The URL is not separated into its components before URL decoding is performed, removing the possibility of ModSecurity3 mistakenly using an incorrect delimiter character.
+The URL is now separated into its components before URL decoding is performed, removing the possibility of ModSecurity3 mistakenly using an incorrect delimiter character.

 ### Example bypass